The Headfirst Summer Camp Policies

 If you wish to cancel your camp registration and apply for a credit to another week of camp, you can contact our office at 202-625-1921 or email@example.com.
 The following policies and timeline apply.

-- If you notify us before May 1, you can apply for a 100% credit on your account for a future enrollment, or a 75% refund.
+- If you notify us before June 1st, you can apply for a 75% refund, or a 100% credit on your account for a future enrollment.

-- If you notify us between May 1 and June 1, you may receive a 100% credit on your account for a future registration, or 50% refund.
+- If you notify us after June 1st, but at least one month (30 days) before the start of that specific camp week, you can apply for a 100% credit on your account for a future enrollment, or a 50% refund.

 - Once a program begins, we cannot make any adjustments or offer any credits.